Resaca, Georgia: Pageant

-The Resaca Beach Poster Girl Contest, a swimsuit pageant at one time known throughout the South, was founded in the nearby city of Dalton in 1983 as a marketing gimmick of Conquest Carpet Mills, Inc. The name is tongue-in-cheek, since there is no ocean for hundreds of miles, although it draws reference to a once popular bathing spot on the Oostanaula riverbank commonly deemed Resaca Beach.
-Local boosterism proclaims: "Resaca Beach – North Georgia's Gateway to the Gulf."
-The pageant, which launched the career of Whitfield County native Marla Maples, former spouse of real estate magnate Donald Trump, has been held intermittently since the mid-1980s, most recently in 2008.
+The Resaca Beach Poster Girl Contest, a swimsuit pageant at one time known throughout the South, was founded in the nearby city of Dalton in 1983 as a marketing gimmick of Conquest Carpet Mills, Inc. The name is tongue-in-cheek, since no ocean is located for hundreds of miles, although it draws reference to a once-popular bathing spot on the Oostanaula River bank commonly deemed Resaca Beach.
+Local boosterism proclaims: "Resaca Beach – North Georgia's Gateway to the Gulf".
+The pageant, which launched the career of Whitfield County native Marla Maples, former spouse of real estate magnate and President Donald Trump, had been held intermittently since the mid-1980s, most recently in 2008.